sasindusachintha/DSA-Terminology/Data-Structures/Stack.md

 # Stack

 ## Definition
-A stcak is linear data structure and Abstract Data Type that stores elements in Last-In-First-Out order (LIFO) .
+A stack is linear data structure and Abstract Data Type that stores elements in Last-In-First-Out order (LIFO) .

 ---